github/docs/content/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services.md

 }
 ```

-A more complete, practical example is shown below.

-Here `ForAllValues` is used to match on multiple condition keys and `StringLike` is used to match any ref on the specified repo.
-Note that `ForAllValues` is [overly permissive](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_multi-value-conditions.html) and should not be used alone on an `Allow` effect.
-In this example, the inclusion of `StringLike` means that an empty set in `ForAllValues` will still not pass the condition.
+In the following example, `ForAllValues` is used to match on multiple condition keys, and `StringLike` is used to match any ref in the specified repository.
+Note that `ForAllValues` is [overly permissive](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_multi-value-conditions.html) and should not be used on its own in an `Allow` effect.
+For this example, the inclusion of `StringLike` means that an empty set in `ForAllValues` will still not pass the condition:

 ```json{:copy}
 {